Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Situation of a stationary control field

 \section{Situation of a stationary control field}

 In this section, we investigate the effects which appear when the intensity of the control field is not uniform but spatially modulated because of the backward component.
-In this situation, the probe field experiences both reflexion and transmission.
-The impact of the modification of the optical response of the sample and the eventuality of phase control can be evaluated by calculating the transmission and reflection coefficients for the probe field.
+In this situation, the probe field experiences both reflection and transmission.
+The effect of the change in the optical response of the sample and the possibility of phase control can be evaluated by calculating the transmission and reflection coefficients for the probe field.